aply333/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+    Document Object Model - it is an api the is fairly standard between browsers.
+We can use this to manipulate how the browswer read our HTML/CSS.

 2. What is an event?

+    It is an action that happens, mouse click, key press, page loaded, page failed to load....

 3. What is an event listener?

+    It listens for an event to occur and then acts out a function of our creation.

 4. Why would we convert a NodeList into an Array?

+    We can be limited by what we can do with a NodeList, to just maps and forEach.
+Converting the information into and acutual array allows us to manipulate it more.

 5. What is a component?

+    A standalone function we can call back to.
+We can use this to break down our code creating just element/components of a page.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [X] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+* [X] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+* [X] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

 * [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.